twigphp/Twig/doc/advanced_legacy.rst

 ~~~~~~~~~~~~~~~~~~

 If automatic escaping is enabled, the output of the filter may be escaped
 before printing.
-If your filter acts as an escaper (or explicitly outputs html
+If your filter acts as an escaper (or explicitly outputs HTML
-or javascript code), you will want the raw output to be printed.
+or JavaScript code), you will want the raw output to be printed.
 In such a
 case, set the ``is_safe`` option::

     $filter = new Twig_Filter_Function('nl2br', array('is_safe' => array('html')));

 Some filters may need to work on input that is already escaped or safe, for
-example when adding (safe) html tags to originally unsafe output.
+example when adding (safe) HTML tags to originally unsafe output.
 In such a
 case, set the ``pre_escape`` option to escape the input data before it is run
 through your filter::